Back to Wyoming

 What This Bill Does

-• Expands the definition of practice of pharmacy, including interpreting medical orders, providing patient counseling, assessing patients for prescribing drugs, initiating or providing pharmacist care services, using continuous quality improvement programs, and engaging in collaborative pharmaceutical care.
+• Defines 'practice of pharmacy' as including interpreting, evaluating, compounding, dispensing or administering medical orders or prescriptions, providing patient counseling, assessing patients for prescribing drugs and devices, initiating pharmacist care services, using continuous quality improvement programs, emerging technologies, and competency-based education to improve patient safety, and engaging in collaborative pharmaceutical care.

-• Requires the Board of Pharmacy to create new rules to implement these changes.
+• Requires the Wyoming Board of Pharmacy to create rules to implement these changes.

 Who It Names or Affects